Task Parallel Library : 1 of n

 This is quite bad, left unhandled this sort of thing could cause enough of a problem to potentially bring down your process altogether.

-So it is always a good idea to handle any Exception
+So it is always a good idea to handle any Exception with your

-s , so make sure to use the Trigger methods I talked
+Tasks , so make sure to use the Trigger methods I talked

-about to ensure that all Exception
+about to ensure that all Exceptions are observed.

 Using Try Catch